peterchettiar/DEngZoomCamp_2025/Week_1_basics_n_setup/README.md

 _([Video source](https://www.youtube.com/watch?v=2JM-ziJt0WI&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=4))_

-We will now create a Jupyter Notebook `upload-data.ipynb` file which we will use to read a CSV file and export it to Postgres.
+We will now create a Jupyter Notebook `upload-data.ipynb` file which we will use to read a parquet file and export it to Postgres.

 We will use data from the [NYC TLC Trip Record Data website](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page).
-Specifically, we will use the [Yellow taxi trip records CSV file for January 2021](https://s3.amazonaws.com/nyc-tlc/trip+data/yellow_tripdata_2021-01.csv).
+Specifically, we will use the [Yellow taxi trip records CSV file for January 2023](https://d37ci6vzurychx.cloudfront.net/trip-data/yellow_tripdata_2023-01.parquet).
 A dictionary to understand each field is available [here](https://www1.nyc.gov/assets/tlc/downloads/pdf/data_dictionary_trip_records_yellow.pdf).

 > Note: knowledge of Jupyter Notebook, Python environment management and Pandas is asumed in these notes.
 Please check [this link](https://gist.github.com/ziritrion/9b80e47956adc0f20ecce209d494cd0a#pandas) for a Pandas cheatsheet and [this link](https://gist.github.com/ziritrion/8024025672ea92b8bdeb320d6015aa0d) for a Conda cheatsheet for Python environment management.

+To download the parquet files via terminal command, you can use the `wget https://d37ci6vzurychx.cloudfront.net/trip-data/yellow_tripdata_2023-01.parquet` command.
+If you do not have the `wget` command line tool, you can run the command `brew install wget` to install it.
+Once you've downloaded the parquet file to your working directory, you can run the command `parquet-tools inspect yellow_tripdata_2023-01.parquet` to inspect the data.
+Again, if you do not have the tool available, you can `pip install parquet-tools` and then run the previous command.

-Check the completed `upload-data.ipynb` [in this link](../1_intro/upload-data.ipynb) for a detailed guide.
+Check the completed `upload-data.ipynb` [in this link](../2_docker_sql/upload-data.ipynb) for a detailed guide.
 Feel free to copy the file to your work directory; in the same directory you will need to have the CSV file linked above and the `ny_taxi_postgres_data` subdirectory.

 ## Connecting pgAdmin and Postgres with Docker networking